00013219/event_planning_app/README.md

 This app is for people who want to discipline they time or just for people who wants to set a reminder of their events.

+Link to the GitHub repository: https://github.com/00013219/event_planning_app Link to the website: https://event-planning-app-popn.onrender.com

 Step-by-step on how to run the code:

 1) To run the code first please run the following commands that installs the packages in the cli: